SSL-Auth: An Authentication Framework by Fragile Watermarking for Pre-trained Encoders in Self-supervised Learning: Evaluation

 \end{itemize}

-In the experiments, we resized images to $32 \times 32 \times 3$.
-We used ImageNet and CIFAR-10 as the pre-training datasets for the encoder, and we use STL-10, GTSRB, and SVHN as the downstream datasets.
+In our experiments, we leverage both ImageNet and CIFAR-10 as pre-training datasets for the encoder.
+Additionally, we use STL-10, GTSRB, and SVHN as the downstream datasets for evaluation.

-\textbf{Pre-trained Encoders and Implementation Details.} In our experiments, for the case where ImageNet is used as the pre-training dataset, we used a pre-trained encoder from the real world as the protected encoder.
-Specifically, we downloaded the encoder checkpoints from the official website for SimCLR\footnote{\url{https://github.com/google-research/simclr}} and MoCo v2\footnote{\url{https://github.com/facebookresearch/moco}}, while for the case where CIFAR-10 was used as the pre-training dataset, we trained the SimCLR and MoCo v2 encoders on a single GPU.
-All encoders used ResNet-50.
-For key samples in CIFAR-10, we randomly select 10 samples in each class.
-And for ImageNet, we adopt a 20 classes subset and randomly select 10 samples in each class of it as the key samples.
+\textbf{Pre-trained Encoders and Implementation Details.} In our experiments, we employ a pre-trained encoder from the real world as the protected encoder when utilizing ImageNet as the pre-training dataset.
+Specifically, we acquire the encoder checkpoints from the official SimCLR repository\footnote{\url{https://github.com/google-research/simclr}}.
+When CIFAR-10 serves as the pre-training dataset, we conduct the training of SimCLR encoders on one NVIDIA GeForce RTX 3090 GPU.
+All encoders utilized are based on ResNet-50 architecture.

-\textbf{Baseline Method.} The field of encoder integrity verification has not been discussed yet.
-We adopt the method that directly compares the output of the protected encoder and the suspicious encoder by calculating cosine similarity as the baseline method.
-It use cosine similarity as a metric to measure feature similarity and demonstrate the confidence of the encoder to be validated.

-\textbf{Evaluation Metrics.} We use confidence $\alpha$ and authentication success rate $r$ as evaluation metrics to complete integrity verification.
-Each reconstructed sample and corresponding key sample can calculate an SSIM value as their confidence, and we use the average confidence of all samples as the confidence of the encoder.
-A trained verification network has an original confidence $\alpha_0$ for the protected encoder, and during the verification process, we use $\alpha=SSIM(\cdot)/\alpha_0$ as the confidence of the encoder.
-The baseline method quantified cosine similarity as a percentage range to show encoder confidence.

-The authentication success rate is achieved by measuring the confidence of each reconstructed sample.
-Under different fault-tolerant constraints $\epsilon$, the authentication success rate is the proportion of samples with confidence changes within $\epsilon$.
-Perform the same judgment operation on all samples in the key samples to obtain the final verification success rate.